Toms42/SkyFox-Hardware/README.md

+**_NOTE: Please commit any work to the "active" branch.
+If you plan to do something major, message me before and submit a pull requests so we stay synced.
+Thanks!_**

 # SkyFox-Hardware
 Formerly Avidrone, this is the repo for all things skyfox hardware!
 All submodules are linked with the top level SkyFox repo!